Sparse joint shift in multinomial classification: Analyses of sparse joint shift

 \begin{lemma} Let $(\Omega, \mathcal{M}, \mu)$ a probability space, $\mathcal{G}$ a sub-$\sigma$-algebra of $\mathcal{M}$, and $A_1, \ldots, A_\ell \in \mathcal{M}$ a decomposition of $\Omega$, i.e.\ properties (i) and (ii) of Assumption~\ref{as:setting} hold.
 In addition, assume that $\mu(A_i) > 0$ for all $i = 1, \ldots, \ell$, and define

 Let $X_1, \ldots, X_n$ be $\mathcal{M}$-measurable non-negative random variables and define the random matrix $R = (R_{ij})_{1 \le i \le n, 1 \le j \le \ell} = R(\mu, \mathcal{G}, n)$ by

 \end{lemma}

 See Appendix~\ref{se:proofs} for a proof of Lemma~\ref{le:total}.
 On the one hand, the following Theorem~\ref{th:ident} provides a sufficient condition for identifiability under SJS.
-On the other hand, on the basis of Eq.~\eqref{eq:obtain} from its proof, it can be interpreted as a conditional version of the `confusion matrix' method (\citealp[][Section~2.3.1]{saerens2002adjusting}; also called `Adjusted Count', \citealp{forman2008quantifying}) for estimating the class prior probabilities under prior probability shift.
+On the other hand, on the basis of Eq.~\eqref{eq:obtain} from its proof, it can be interpreted as a conditional version of the `confusion matrix' method (Section~2.3.1 of Saerens et al.~\cite{saerens2002adjusting}; also called `Adjusted Count', Forman~\cite{forman2008quantifying}) for estimating the class prior probabilities under prior probability shift.

 \begin{theorem}[Identifiability] Under Assumption~\ref{as:setting}, let $\mathcal{F}$ and $\mathcal{F}'$ be sub-$\sigma$-algebras of $\mathcal{H}$ and $Q$ and $Q'$ be probability measures on $(\Omega, \sigma(\mathcal{H}\cup\mathcal{A}))$ such that $Q|\mathcal{H} = Q'|\mathcal{H}$ and both $Q$ and $Q'$ are absolutely continuous with respect to $P$ on $\sigma(\mathcal{H}\cup\mathcal{A})$.
 Suppose that $Q$ is related to $P$ through $\mathcal{F}$-SJS and $Q'$ is related to $P$ through $\mathcal{F}'$-SJS.
 Assume that $X_1, \ldots, X_\ell$ are $\mathcal{H}$-measurable non-negative random variables and define the random matrix $R=R(P, \sigma(\mathcal{F}\cup\mathcal{F}'), \ell)$ by \eqref{eq:defR}, i.e.\ with $\mu = P$, $\mathcal{G} = \sigma(\mathcal{F}\cup\mathcal{F}')$ and $n = \ell$.
 If the matrix $R$ satisfies the condition